AnimMouse/animmouse-website/content/post/how-to-install-sumatrapdf-for-all-users.md

 3. Change directory to the folder where you downloaded SumatraPDF.
 If it is in Downloads, enter `cd Downloads`
 4. Enter `SumatraPDF-3.3-64-install.exe -s -with-preview -d "C:\Program Files\SumatraPDF"`\
 Replace "SumatraPDF-3.3-64-install.exe" with the file name of the installer.
 (Leave at is if you don't need to change it.)\
-Replace "C:\Program Files\SumatraPDF" with your prefered install location.
+Replace "C:\Program Files\SumatraPDF" with your preferred install location.
 (Leave at is if you don't need to change it.)

 Explanation:\
 -s : silent installation.
 Doesn't show any UI\